Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/index.md

 # Welcome to the Leiden Cell Observatory

 Welcome to the Leiden Cell Observatory Wiki.
-This documentation provides information about the facility's microscopes, image analysis workflows, and image data management with OMERO.
+This wiki provides information about the facility's microscopes, image analysis workflows, and image data management with OMERO.

 For general information please visit our website [Cell Observatory](https://www.universiteitleiden.nl/en/science/cell-observatory)